© Robert Thorpe

 - Declines in the amount of sea ice means less heat is reflected away from the earth.
 Instead, more exposed ocean absorbs additional heat, further warming the planet and disrupting the climate.

 - Despite year-to-year variation, satellite data show that the September sea ice extent has declined more than 13.4% per decade since the satellite record began in 1979.
-That's a loss four times the size of Texas!
+That's a loss more than 2.5 times the size of Texas!

 - Scientists say we have entered a new era with sea ice.
 Today there is more thinner, seasonal ice in some parts of the Arctic rather than thicker, multi-year ice.
 This young ice is much more vulnerable to rapid melting.